franpoz/SHERLOCK/paper/paper.md

 ### 2.2.1 Local noise reduction
 For local noise, where very close measurements show high deviation from the local trend, we apply a Savitzky-Golay filter [@sg:1964].
-In all our tests, this filter provided a significant improve of the signal-to-noise ratio (SNR) of previously indentified transits.
+In all our tests, this filter provided a significant improve of the signal-to-noise ratio (SNR) of previously identified transits.
 This implementation is specially interesting in the search for shallow transits.
-However, the number of false positives is also incremented, and the user needs to verify that the proposed signal is realistic, for example checking the tranist shape, duration etc.
+However, the number of false positives is also incremented, and the user needs to verify that the proposed signal is realistic, for example checking the transit shape, duration etc.
-This feature can be enabled/disabled in the "INITIAL SMOOTH ENABLED" flag in the [properties.yaml](https://github.com/franpoz/SHERLOCK/blob/master/sherlockpipe/properties.yaml) file.
+This feature can be enabled/disabled by the "INITIAL SMOOTH ENABLED" flag in the [properties.yaml](https://github.com/franpoz/SHERLOCK/blob/master/sherlockpipe/properties.yaml) file.

 ### 2.2.2 High RMS self-masking
 It happens sometimes that a particular region of a given light curve is very noisy, e.g. due to jitter induced by the spacecraft, high-light scattering, momentum dumps, etc., which cannot be corrected with a simple detrending process.
 These noisy regions all have high root-mean-square (RMS) noise in comparison with the running mean, and might have a strongly negative impact on the performance of any pipeline which aims to search for planets, even resulting in all of the potential planets remaining undetected.
-To overcome this issue ``SHERLOCK`` automatically indentifies and masks these noisy regions.
+To overcome this issue ``SHERLOCK`` automatically identifies and masks these noisy regions.
 To this aim, ``SHERLOCK`` includes a binned RMS computation, where bins whose
 RMS values are higher than a configurable factor multiplied by the running mean get automatically masked.
 From our experience, appropriate thresholds range from 1.1 to 2.5 times the running mean (see \autoref{fig:rms}).
 This feature can be enabled/disabled by the "INITIAL HIGH RMS MASK: True/False" flag.
 The threshold can be set in the "INITIAL HIGH RMS THRESHOLD" flag.